dillionlim/brainhack-til-2025/README.md

 ![Estimated Scout Locations in Semi-Finals](docs/rl/estimated_scout_locations_semis.webp)

 The logic was rather crude, and could only give very rough estimations of where the scout is.
-However, the guard greedily re-selects the single tile with the highest calculated probability as its destination every turn, making it susceptible to flaws in how we estimate the scout's location, which manifested during the semi-finals, as seen above.
+However, the guard greedily re-selects the single tile with the highest calculated probability as its destination every turn, which is unnecessarily precise, making it susceptible to flaws in how we estimate the scout's location, which manifested during the semi-finals, as seen above.

+Unlike the RL scout model, we did not implement hard-coded action masks that would have mitigated oscillations and spinning.

 ### Deep RL

+> [!NOTE]
+> Given the author's understanding of RL and ML in general (or lack thereof), any interpretation of a deep neural network's behaviour is speculative at best, so please take this section with at least a pinch of salt.

-We trained two sets of scout agents&mdash;one for peacetime, and one for wartime, following the collector and escaper regimes in [Monte-Carlo Tree Search](#monte-carlo-tree-search-mcts).
+We trained two sets of scout agents&mdash;one for peacetime, and one for wartime, mirroring the collector and escaper regimes in [Monte-Carlo Tree Search](#monte-carlo-tree-search-mcts).
 Although maximising rewards and escaping guards are indeed fairly distinct tasks, this separation for RL models was born out of necessity, after we unwisely spent too much time on perfecting the agents' behaviour when there are no guards.

 #### Multi-Agent RL?

 Instead of training against itself or other trained agents, we "embedded" all-seeing guards into the environment, who can always take the shortest path to the scout if you so desire.
 The user can control the probability that the guard would follow the shortest path on any given turn, allowing us to train progressively and perform a variety of evaluations.

+#### Optimisation Philosophy

+We evaluated our models in our [RL model zoo](https://github.com/jxinnan/til-25-rl-zoo), which uses seeds 1 to 1000 to generate environments and runs the scout against embedded guards of varying difficulties.
+This allowed us to obtain deterministic, replicable results that can be used to compare different models.
+We qualitatively analysed primarily the worst-performing cases of each model, and subsequent improvements generally sought to improve the minimum, rather than the average.

 #### Model

-Most of our semi-finals models use Stable Baselines3's [Deep Q Network (DQN)](https://stable-baselines3.readthedocs.io/en/master/modules/dqn.html), while some escaper models used [QR-DQN](https://sb3-contrib.readthedocs.io/en/master/modules/qrdqn.html).
+Most of our semi-finals models use Stable Baselines3's [Deep Q Network (DQN)](https://stable-baselines3.readthedocs.io/en/master/modules/dqn.html), while some escaper models use [QR-DQN](https://sb3-contrib.readthedocs.io/en/master/modules/qrdqn.html).

 QR-DQN had a much higher survival rate against our test guards than DQN, but we made other changes, such as reducing gamma and exploration rate, at the same time.
 It is unclear which changes led to this improvement.